thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Services.desc.md

   * provide a `name` parameter for our method.
   * we will want to return our `$http` request.
   * we can swap out `this.nameToAdd` with the one that gets passed in.
-  * at the top of our `services.js` file create a const pointing at the server url called `server`.
   * we will fully update our promise handler.
     * create a person constant set to `res.data`.
     * create a `todos` property on person set to an emptry array.